donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 and write down the digits after _idVendor=_ and _idProduct=_ (in this example: 152d and 2578).

 We now have to tell the kernel that it must not use the UAS protocol for this device, when it boots up.
-From the terminal start an editor:
+From the terminal mount the boot partition of the SSD and start an editor:

 ~~~
 sudo mkdir /mnt/boot